amerilain/Linux_Config/README.md

 ## Introduction

-This document details the steps I followed to set up a development environment for Embedded Linux, specifically for using Yocto to create Linux images.
-The setup was performed on an Ubuntu virtual machine (VM) using UTM, with a focus on configuring the terminal environment, installing essential tools, and creating a shell script for network information retrieval.
+This document details the steps to set up a development environment for Embedded Linux.
+The setup was performed on an Ubuntu virtual machine (VM) using UTM, with a focus on configuring the terminal environment, installing essential tools, and creating a shell script for retrieving  network information.

 ## Prerequisites

-- UTM installed on your system
+- UTM installed
 - Ubuntu 22.04 LTS ISO image (64-bit ARM desktop image)

 ## 1. Virtual Machine Setup